 Because community service is so important to building a strong character, universities have a myriad of ways to get involved in the surrounding community.
 Mentoring and tutoring opportunities abound, especially in urban environments.
 Some clubs organize walks and fundraisers for various national organizations.
 Our school even has a group for architecture students to volunteer and help construct buildings for the community!
 Being involved in a service organization is an excellent way to do good AND get to know caring people at your school.

 Just for Fun!

 Finally, we all know that college is a time to have ridiculous amounts of fun.
 So why not join a club that sparks your interest, whether or not it will be included on a resume?
-You can imagine my excitement when I found out about HAUTE Fashion, a club that meets once a week to discuss fashion trends, icons, and designers.
-Girls with a common love of shopping and clothes gather to gab about their favorite topic – how cool is that?
+You can imagine my excitement when I found out about Northeastern's "Haute Fashion", a club that meets once a week to discuss fashion trends, icons, and designers.
+Girls with a common love of shopping and clothes gather to gab about their favorite topic - how cool is that?

 If your school doesn't have a fashion club (and you don't feel like starting one), political organizations, student government, newspapers, and Greek life are also fantastic ways to find people with similar interests.
 Search around, attend some activities fairs, and do something you enjoy!